If your primary care doctor or cardiologist has ordered a transthoracic echocardiogram, don’t fret – it’s not as intimidating as it might sound.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Called an “echo test” for short, it’s a painless test that’s noninvasive and doesn’t emit radiation.
+Called an “echo test” for short, it’s a painless test that’s noninvasive and doesn’t use ionizing radiation.
 What it does do is equip your doctors with critical information about how your heart is functioning that can help them diagnose and treat disease, or confirm that things are working just fine.

 Here’s what’s in store.